Skip advert

 At 100kW, charging speeds are decent, but again, not class leading.
 The one advantage of a slightly smaller-than-average battery is that charging it up doesn’t take very long, with a 20-80 per cent top-up taking 26 minutes.
 Utilising a 7kW wallbox charger at home will take eight hours to fully recharge an empty battery.

-Of course, like all electric cars, the Astra makes a strong case for itself as a company car.
-With zero emissions at the tailpipe, it’s rated at just 2% for Benefit-in-Kind taxation, which means its driver will sacrifice as little as £140 a year from their salary.
+Of course, like all electric cars, the Astra makes a strong case for itself as a company car – especially now the Astra Electric has a lower list price than the plug-in hybrid version.
+With zero emissions at the tailpipe, it’s rated at just two per cent for Benefit-in-Kind taxation, compared with eight per cent for the hatchback plug-in hybrid.

 Advertisement - Article continues below